Amersfoj/metro-generator/README.md

 ````

 #### PHP code to generate at interval in a direction
-Run the accompanied PHP file `generate.php` to generate the contents for a custom file
+Run the accompanied PHP Generator to generate the contents for a custom file